 Beautycounter sunscreen

-And if you are looking for even more safe, non-toxic sunscreen options be sure to read my post, the best safe sunscreens.
+And if you are looking for even more safe, non-toxic sunscreen options be sure to read my full review, the best non-toxic sunscreens.

-If you are wondering what ingredients you should be avoiding in skincare products, I have a free guide which you can download below:
+If you are wondering what ingredients you should be avoiding in skincare products and personal care products, I have a free guide which you can download below:

-To find a safe, non-toxic sunscreen you want to find a mineral sunscreen that is broad spectrum, reef safe, SPF of 30, and free from potentially harmful ingredients such as fragrances, phthalates, oxybenzone and parabens.
+To find a safe, non-toxic sunscreen you want to find a mineral sunscreen that is broad spectrum, reef safe, SPF 30-60, and free from potentially harmful ingredients such as fragrances, phthalates, oxybenzone and parabens.

 Our expertise: